philbennett94/planet-express/README.md

 # planet-express
-A set of packaged tools for working with Cosmos DB resources.
+A set of packaged tools for working with Cosmos DB resources (TUI application).

 **Description**